OpenACC/openacc-best-practices-guide/00-Title.markdown

 ---
 title: OpenACC Porting and Best Practices Guide
-abstract: This document is a guide to present best practices when using OpenACC to accelerate an application.
-It presents a suggested process for incrementally accelerating applications.
-This document also includes additional best practices for optimizing applications and interoperating with other parallel programming languages and libraries.
 references:
 - id: amdahl
   title: Validity of the Single Processor Approach to Achieving Large-Scale Computing Capabilities